-The extensive processing and matching of customer data across channels and brands for analysis purposes requires the explicit and specific consent of users.
+The extensive processing and matching of customer data across channels and brands for analysis purposes requires the specific and informed consent of users.
 Retail businesses historically may not have collected this data or experience, particularly from their bricks and mortar businesses.
 And low consent rates from online customer acquisition can limit a business’s ability to maximize the potential value in its data.

-Using the Trūata Anonymization Platform, clients can retain non-personal, persistent identifiers that cannot be used to re-identify data subjects in order to create cross-channel linkability.
-In addition, inferred segments and customer matching can be created on the anonymized data, enabling improved cross-channel modelling and analysis.
+Using the Trūata Anonymization Platform, clients can retain persistent identifiers over enriched data over long periods of time to create richer insights, enabling improved cross-channel modelling and analysis.

 Identifying and targeting key customer segments is a critical retail strategy, particularly for high value customers.
 Intervention programs can be executed to ensure that retailers engage and converse with specific customers as they are considering making high value purchases and ensure that they do not lose that valuable customer to the competition.